 David is an American-Estonian citizen from Anchorage, Alaska.
 After serving as a volunteer at The Orange House in April 2017, David continued to assist with fundraising, volunteer recruitment, and strategic planning on a remote basis throughout 2017.
 He studied Politics in Los Angeles before building a diverse professional background in law, politics, business, and real estate.
 David is now Za'atar's Operations Director and directs Project Layali: a new social enterprise in Greece.
 He speaks English and Greek.

 Léa is from Paris, France.
 She studied HR and Communications in Paris and Montreal before dedicating herself to recruitment.
 She has more than 4 years of experience recruiting junior and senior positions across different industries on a global level.
 She has worked for top recruitment companies in Paris, London, and Barcelona.
 Léa now interviews volunteer candidates interested in contributing their time to Za'atar.
-She speaks French, Spanish and English.
+She speaks French, Spanish, Italian and English.

 Rinki is from the United States and is a current medical school student.
 After volunteering at Za'atar’s Orange House, She continues to assist with managing the Orange House on a remote basis.
 Rinki helps to organize the volunteer recruitment process, respond to general inquiries, and assist with special projects.

 Mathilde is a psychologist based in Paris, France.
 After studying at Institut Catholique de Paris, she decided to focus on psychology work in prisons.
 She has been

 involved in Za'atar NGO since its inception providing support with a variety of tasks.
 She advises the team on how to handle particularly vulnerable cases and now focuses on assisting with interviewing volunteer applicants.
 She speaks French, English, and Spanish.